martinsik/rxjs-extra/README.md

 $ npm run test
 ```

-This repository also uses the same marble to png generator as the originial RxJS repo.
+This repository also uses the same marble to png generator as the original RxJS repo.
 Since this isn't an officially exported feature of RxJS the process is a little more complicated but fully automatic by running:

 ```
 $ npm run tests2png_full